CCBR/METRO/README.md

 #### 5.4 Run Example

-Run aasap with the references files generated in the build example.
+Run metro with the references files generated in the build example.

 ```bash
 # Step 0.)
 Grab an interactive node